How to become an out-of-network provider

 So it’s better to practice out-of-network?

 Remaining in-network or leaving altogether is totally up to you.
 Do what works best for your practice!

 However, there are certainly benefits to leaving managed care.
-Some trace back to misconceptions: Such as the idea that the only way patients will find you is through their insurance portals.
+Some trace back to misconceptions: Such as the idea that the only way patients will find you is through their vision plan portals.

 But there are other advantages.
 If you list the perks flexibility would rank near the top.
 Out-of-network care means your practice is no longer confined to strict rules and network rates.
 The world is yours!